JMcbeath1966/Simply-Weather/readme.md

 * Color Scheme

-  - The colors are:

-  - INSERT
+  - White will be the only color used for text and icons.
+Default color will be the only exception as this will use the default color.

 * Typography

-  - The font-family is: 'Lato', sans-serif; 'Oswald', sans-serif; - this is used as it is a modern, and popular font.
+  - The font-family is: font-family: 'Golos Text', sans-serif which has clean, modern style.

 * Imagery Design

-  - The imagery is designed to be striking and catch the user's attention.
-The images are also mainly images of groups of players (where possible) to reinforce the atmosphere of team games
+  - The imagery is designed to be striking and catch the user's attention, but not distract too much from the content, hence a subtle linear gradient has been applied

 ## Wireframes 🔥